Information for patients

 To help prevent the prolapse returning you should:

-- Increase the amount of fluid you drink to at least 6-8 glasses a day.
+- Increase the amount of fluid you drink to at least 6 to 8 glasses a day.
 This can include water, tea, coffee, fruit juice or soup.

 - Try not to become constipated.
 You may need to consider taking a fibre supplement, such as Fybogel to help prevent constipation.